Real estate appraisal: Practice in the UK

 The common public experience of chartered surveyors is in the process of obtaining a mortgage loan.
 A mortgage valuation is required by any mortgage lender as a condition of obtaining a mortgage loan.
 The homebuyer may take the option to instruct the same surveyor to carry out a "RICS HomeBuyer Report" or a "RICS Building Survey" (sometimes called a "Structural Survey"), usually at additional cost.
-When the surveyor is instructed in this combined role, the mortgage valuation is still produced for the lender, and the HomeBuyer Report or Building Survey is additionally prepared for the borrower.
-This arrangement can avoid the potential conflict of interest where the surveyor has as client both the lender and the borrower in the transaction.
-Because of the ethics and professional liability aspect, borrowers should note that the lender's survey is produced solely for the lender and the surveyor will not be liable for loss or omission to the borrower.
-Since reform of the RICS Red Book of valuation practice in recent years, the definition of a mortgage valuation has been deleted.
-It is now a market valuation, which is the same definition given to the valuation in the RICS HomeBuyer Report.